Sanko-kf/PlayMode/README.md

 3. Run the installer — it will automatically install and launch the necessary scripts.

 It is highly recommended to follow **Part 1** and then **Part 2** of the script.
-The installation should run smoothly, but for visual learners, a video tutorial is available to guide you through the process.
-(LINK IS COMING)
+The installation should run smoothly, but for visual learners, **[a video tutorial is avaible](https://youtu.be/gGRgdIMSxxs)** to guide you through the process.

 ## Usage